The STRING Organisation

 In light of this, the cooperation between the STRING members changed towards promoting regional development, along with further infrastructure projects and the stimulation of green growth in the region between Western Scandinavia and Northern Germany.

-In the last two years, we have seen five new members joining our organisation.
+In the last years, we have seen five new members joining our organisation.

-Today, we stretch from Hamburg to Oslo, consisting of 15 members across eight regions and seven major cities in Germany, Denmark, Sweden and Norway.
+Today, we stretch from Hamburg to Oslo, consisting of 16 members across nine regions and seven major cities in Germany, Denmark, Sweden and Norway.